 If you have questions about your child’s lunch account please contact Michelle Stockwell.

 Disability-Medical Condition Statement Form

 The Disability-Medical Condition Statement Form is to allow for food substitutions for students with medical disabilities requiring lunch alternatives.

 Student Wellness Assessment Tool

 Children need healthy meals to learn.
 The Norwalk Community School District offers healthy meals every school day.
-Your child(ren) may qualify for free meals or for reduced price meals.
-You may apply online at www.schoolmealapp.com or find the paper application below.
+Your child(ren) may qualify for free meals or for reduced price meals, as well as other programs in the District such as the waiver of school fees.
+You may apply online at www.schoolcafe.com or find the paper application below.
 If you have any questions, please contact the Nutrition Department at 515-981-9876.

 Feeding American Program

 - 1 in 5 children does not have enough to eat in Iowa

 - Up to 5,000 children (K -6th grade) are served each week through the BackPack Program